 The exams can be taken in any order.
 You must pass every exam (or receive credit for prior learning) – there are no options.
 This ensures that once qualified, all ICAEW Chartered Accountants have a consistent level of knowledge, skills and experience.

-Each Certificate Level module is assessed by a 1.5 hour computer-based exam, and can be sat throughout the year at an ICAEW-approved test centre.
+Each Certificate Level module is assessed by a 1.5 hour computer-based exam, and can be sat throughout the year.
+You also have the option to sit your exam at a test centre or via OnVUE remote invigilation.
 The pass mark for each exam is 55%.

 You may be eligible to apply for credit for prior learning towards some of the Certificate Level modules if you have studied accounting, finance, law or business at degree level or through another professional qualification.